divio/divio-cloud-docs/reference/docker-docker-compose.rst

 deployments, but **only** for configuration of the local server.
 On the cloud, the deployment is taken care of by dedicated systems on our servers.

-This means that entries in or changesto ``docker-compose.yml`` will not affect cloud deployments in any way.
+This means that entries in or changes to ``docker-compose.yml`` will not affect cloud deployments in any way.